OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 Octopus performs deployments to Tomcat via the Manager application.
 This is what we installed with the `tomcat-admin` package earlier.

 In order to authenticate with the Manager application, a new user needs to be defined in the `/etc/tomcat9/tomcat-users.xml` file.
-I'll call this user `tomcat` with the password `Password01!`, and it will belong to the `manager-script` and `manager-gui` roles.
+I’ll call this user `tomcat` with the password `Password01!`, and it will belong to the `manager-script` and `manager-gui` roles.

 The `manager-script` role grants access to the Manager API, while the `manager-gui` role grants access to the Manager web console.